Customizing the player

 Player plugins

 In addition to the pre-defined controls, you can also enable player plugins.
-The following sample in addition to enabling the pre-defined mute
+The following sample, in addition to enabling the pre-defined mute

-control, it also enables the Flowplayer Native speed
+control, also enables the Flowplayer Native speed

 and analytics